Approaching the media should ONLY be done if there are no ongoing legal proceedings.

 Why

 Put the most important facts in the lead paragraph, with the facts decreasing in importance as you go down the page.
 Why?
-If you send a press release to an editor who has five inches of space, and your release runs eight, the editor would trim your release from the bottom.
-Therefore, put the less important things there.
+If your press release is too long, editors will trim it from the bottom.

 You need a contact source.
-In the top right-hand corner of the first page, there should be a line that reads "For further information, contact. . . ".
-A telephone number and name should follow.
-The editor must have somebody to call to answer questions or to be interviewed
+In the top right-hand corner of the first page, include a line that reads: "For further information, contact..." followed by a name and telephone number.

-If your release does run longer than one page, put "more" at the bottom of each page except the last, and put "end" at the tail end of the final page.
-Additionally, be sure to number each page in the top left-hand corner with a page number.
+If your release runs longer than one page, write "more" at the bottom of each page except the last, and "end" at the end of the final page.
+Number each page in the top left-hand corner.

-You can usually improve your chances of receiving media attention if you include a picture or a screen grab of a bailiff document with the written material.
-Newspapers will use black and white images while a magazine would probably prefer color slides or prints.
+You can usually improve your chances of receiving media attention if you include a picture or screen grab of a bailiff document with the written material.
+Newspapers will use black and white images; magazines prefer colour slides or prints.

 Charging thousands in fees for work not done